smartarch/extremexp-llm/patterns.md

 ### Meaning (functionality) of preceding tasks

-Rationale: Can the LLM understand meaning of tasks (e.g., task performs an operation that is not directly mentioned in the name)?
+Rationale: Can the LLM understand the meaning of tasks (e.g., a task performs an operation that is not directly mentioned in its name)?

 Parameters: